Haceby, St Barbara's Church

 History, tourist information, and nearby accommodation

-The church dates to at least the Norman period; the base of the tower dates to this period, as does the chancel arch.
+The church dates to at least the 11th century; the base of the tower dates to this period, as does the plainly carved chancel arch.
 The chancel is in Early English in style, with a Jacobean east window.

 About Haceby, St Barbara's Church

 Address: Haceby, Lincolnshire, England, NG34 0EG

 Location: On a minor road 8 miles east of Grantham, signposted off the A52

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Sempringham Church and Holy Well - 5.1 miles (Historic Church)

 Ancaster, St Martin's Church - 5.6 miles (Historic Church)

 Sleaford Castle - 6.4 miles (Castle)